Julia Goldani Telles: Early life

-Goldani Telles was born in Los Angeles, California to a Brazilian mother and Mexican father.
+Goldani Telles was born in Los Angeles, California, to a Brazilian mother and Mexican father.
 She moved with her parents to Rio de Janeiro when she was almost two years old.
 It was there that she was introduced to the world of ballet at the age of five.
 When the family relocated back to Los Angeles that year, Goldani Telles could speak only Portuguese and learned English after the family's move.
 Goldani Telles moved to New York City when she was 13.

 Goldani Telles trained at the School of American Ballet and Ballet Academy East, and appeared in numerous ballet performances including Sleeping Beauty, Nutcracker, Don Quixote, and Swan Lake.
 A case of tendonitis and labral tears in her hips at the age of 15 forced Goldani Telles to stop practicing ballet for a year; to avoid depression, she decided to take a drama course.

 Career

-Goldani Telles studied at Columbia University.
+Goldani Telles studied at Columbia University, but graduated from the University of Southern California with a degree in English in 2026.
 Her first television role came in 2011 when she successfully auditioned for the part of Sasha Torres in ABC Family's Bunheads.
 She did so, having never had an acting job before and without head-shots or a résumé.
 Her agent felt Bunheads should have been one of her first auditions as he felt she would be comfortable with the dancing aspect of the show.
 The pilot episode was filmed in November 2011.
 Bunheads was picked up to series and ran for eighteen episodes from June 11, 2012, to February 25, 2013.

 As well as Bunheads, Goldani Telles also appeared in the Nat & Alex Wolff music video for the song "Greatest Prize" in early 2012.

 She also guest starred on the Blue Bloods episode "The Bogeyman" which aired January 10, 2014.

 Goldani Telles played the role of oldest daughter Whitney on the Showtime drama series The Affair.

 In May, 2021, Goldani Telles starred as Iris in the third season of the Starz series The Girlfriend Experience.